Practice without paperwork: The discovery of Robin Healthcare

 By leveraging technology to humanize the doctor-patient relationship, we free the doctor to listen and think about diagnoses and treatments.Robin Healthcare

 The Nesting Stage

-Doctors appointments are already stressful and uncomfortable for any patient, so we aimed to create a device that fulfilled these main points: Is Robin approachable?
+Doctors’ appointments are already stressful and uncomfortable for any patient, so we aimed to create a device that fulfilled these main points: Is Robin approachable?
 How do we make Robin look as friendly as possible in a medical environment?
 Is Robin modern?

 For further inspiration, if you’ve seen Disney’s 2014 film, “Big Hero 6,” we looked to the protagonist’s companion, Baymax, whose sole purpose is to take care of people.
-Obviously, it would be reaching to craft an entire Baymax, but the character’s approachability factor is what we strived to recreate in Robin.
+It would be reaching to craft an entire Baymax, but the character’s approachability factor is what we strived to recreate in Robin.
 So maybe we can also think of Robin as Baymax’s “mini-me.”